kerryguard/mommafinds/_posts/2019-01-27-positive-parenting-solutions-part-1.md

 ## CONS OF POSITIVE PARENT SOLUTIONS

 I will say overall - there's less yelling, nagging, and pleading.
 Let me be clear - there is less.
-I'm not find this as an absolute solution - yet anyway.
+I'm not saying this as an absolute solution.

 Just today, the only tool I had that worked was walking away - to which point my daughter followed me down the hall in full tantrum.
 I dressed my son, then turned to my daughter and said in my "calm voice", "When you pick out your clothes, then I will help you get dressed."